Blockchain Technology Explained

 Asynchronous Byzantine Fault Tolerance consensus mechanism represents the system’s ability to keep honest consensus in the network despite propagating invalid messages or malicious nodes failing.

-Deterministic Byzantine cannot be asynchronous completely with unbounded message delays, yet guarantee consensus using FLP theorem.
-However, non-deterministic systems can reach consensus with probability one.
+Deterministic Byzantine cannot be asynchronous ultimately with unbounded message delays, yet guarantee consensus using FLP theorem.
+However, non-deterministic systems can reach an agreement with probability one.

-Once we have understood different types of consensus algorithms, it’s time to discuss some of the blockchain platforms that can be used to build blockchain apps with ease.
+Once we have understood different types of consensus algorithms, it’s time to discuss some of the blockchain platforms used to build blockchain apps with ease.

 It has a native cryptocurrency called Ether, used to fuel the entire Ethereum ecosystem.
 A developer building the apps on Ethereum needs to pay fees in Ether to execute transactions and run apps on the network.

-Hyperledger Sawtooth is a blockchain platform for enterprises, designed to build distributed ledger networks and applications.
-It is designed in a way that it keeps distributed ledgers and smart contracts safe.
+Hyperledger Sawtooth is a blockchain platform for enterprises designed to build distributed ledger networks and applications.

 By separating the core system from the app domain, Hyperledger Sawtooth streamlines the blockchain app development.
 It allows developers to specify the business rules of the applications in the language of their choice.